Select therapeutic use:

 Oropharyngeal and esophageal candidiasis (not recommended for initiation of treatment if immediate risk of systemic candidiasis).

-Use appropriate formulation; caps and soln are not interchangeable.
-Confirm diagnosis of onychomycosis with nail specimen.
+Not for treatment of onychomycosis in patients with ventricular dysfunction (eg, CHF).
+CHF risk (eg, ischemic/valvular disease, COPD, renal failure, edema); monitor and discontinue if occurs.
+Monitor for signs/symptoms of liver dysfunction; discontinue and perform LFTs if develop.
+Reduced gastric acidity, achlorhydria (eg, in HIV): reduced capsule bioavailability; cola drink has shown to increase absorption.
+Discontinue if neuropathy or hearing loss occurs.
+Immunocompromised: adjust dose based on clinical response.
+Cystic fibrosis: switch to alternative therapy if no response.
 Renal impairment.
-Monitor for signs/symptoms of liver dysfunction; discontinue and perform LFTs if develop.
-Ventricular dysfunction.
-CHF risk (eg, valvular disease, COPD, renal disease).
-Discontinue if CHF or neuropathy occurs.
-Achlorhydria (reduced bioavailability from capsules).
-Cystic fibrosis patients: switch to alternative therapy if no response.
 Elderly.
-Pregnancy (Cat.C): use appropriate contraception during and for 2 months after therapy.
+Pregnancy (Cat.C): use effective contraception during and for 2 months after therapy.
 Nursing mothers: not recommended.

 Caps—30; Caps PulsePak—28; Oral soln—150mL